vvalls/Acceleration/README.md

 # Acceleration.jl

 This repository contains a Julia package with multiple first-order methods (FOMs) to solve convex programs.
-The package allows users to load a convex program and choose the subroutines that estimates gradients.
+The package allows users to load a convex program and choose the subroutines that estimates gradients (e.g., data sampling).

 $$
 \text{\textbf{First-Ordet Method} (Objective, Oracle, Parameters)}